attackgoat/screen-13/examples/README.md

 ### Caching

-Issuing commands against a `Render` causes resources such as descriptor sets, graphics pipelines, and textures to be created.
+Issuing commands against a `Render` causes resources such as descriptor sets, graphics pipelines and textures to be created.
 Although the details of these operations are hidden from Screen 13 users, storage of such resources can be important.
 By default, Screen 13 maintains all caching automatically.

 In order to control the caching of resources a `Cache` type is available and can be used as a parameter when constructing `Render` instances.
 Providing a `Cache` during `Render` construction causes all sub-resources to be members of the given cache instance.
-This is most useful if you have multiple rendering paths happening at the same time, such as multiple player camera viewpoints.
+This is most useful if you have multiple rendering paths happening at the same time, such as two player camera viewpoints.

 ```rust
 let cache = Default::default();